gammasim/containers/prod/README.md

-# Container for gammasim-tools production
+# Container for simtools production

 ## Introduction

-Provide a container for using gammasim-tools.
+Provide a container for using simtools.

 Container includes installation of:

 - corsika and sim\_telarray
 - miniconda
-- packages required by gammasim-tools (from environment.yml)
+- packages required by simtools (from environment.yml)
-- gammasim-tools (master)
+- simtools (master)

 Images are automatically built by the [Github action workflow ../.github/workflows/build-image.yml](../.github/workflows/build-image.yml) and can be downloaded from the [gammasim package website](https://github.com/orgs/gammasim/packages).